Leonardo Ureña

 Lives and works in San José

 Leonardo Ureña, blending his graphic design background with photography, challenges the prevailing selfie culture with a reflective approach that prioritises capturing spaces and emotions for a more mindful photography experience.
-Drawing from various artistic inspirations, he manipulates light and compositions like a painter, emphasising atmosphere and mood over specific subjects, in both natural landscapes and urban settings.
+Drawing from various artistic inspirations, he manipulates light and compositions like a painter, emphasising atmosphere and mood over specific subjects, in either natural landscapes and urban settings.

 When documenting Costa Rica’s landscapes, Ureña captures beaches, skies, and wildlife, focusing on intricate details to render them abstract and offering a fresh perspective beyond traditional representations of colour and texture.